 During World War II, Mrs. Burgin was a butcherette at the Kroger Grocery Store in downtown Aurora.
 When the men returned from the war and assumed those positions, she became manager of several departments at Krogers.

-Her daughter, Carol Ehrhart, was born in Aurora.
+Her daughter Carol Ehrhart (1932-2018) was born in Aurora.
 A graduate of East Aurora High School, Mrs. Ehrhart was employed at Lyon Metal in Aurora.

 In 2008, she received an award from the City of Aurora as one of the city’s Volunteers of the Year.
-Mrs. Ehrhart most recently volunteered for the Aurora Public Library and the Friendly Center Club at the Fox Valley Park District.
-She is a member of Our Savior Lutheran Church.
+Mrs. Ehrhart volunteered for the Aurora Public Library and the Friendly Center Club at the Fox Valley Park District.
+She was a member of Our Savior Lutheran Church.

 This fund, which was created in 2005, became an endowment in 2007.

 Mrs. Ehrhart established the fund to encourage local students to further their educations.
 As she stated, “Education is essential to our survival and it is my hope that these scholarships will make a difference in the lives of future generations.”